ARM-software/arm-trusted-firmware/docs/process/contributing.rst

 -  Ensure that each commit also has a unique ``Change-Id:`` line.
-If you have cloned the repository with the "`Clone with commit-msg hook`" clone method (as advised on the :ref:`User Guide`), this should already be the case.
+If you have cloned the repository with the "`Clone with commit-msg hook`" clone method (following the :ref:`Prerequisites` document), this should already be the case.

    More details may be found in the `Gerrit Change-Ids documentation`_.